 While the strategic idea of eroding capitalism is sometimes implicit in social and political struggles, it is not generally foregrounded as the central organizing principle of a response to social injustice.
 Here is the underling reasoning:

-The strategy of erosion is grounded in a particular understanding of the concept of "social system".
-Consider capitalism as an economic system.
+The strategy of erosion is grounded in a particular understanding of the concept of economic systems Consider capitalism.
 No economy has ever been - or ever could be - purely capitalist.
 Capitalism is defined by the combination of market exchange with private ownership of the means of production and the employment of wage-earners recruited through a labor market.
-Existing economic systems combine capitalism with a whole host of other ways of organizing the production and distribution of goods and services: directly by states; within the intimate relations of families to meet the needs of its members; through community-based networks and organizations; by cooperatives owned and governed democratically by their members; though nonprofit market-oriented organizations; through peer-to-peer networks engaged collaborative production processes; and many other possibilities.
+Existing economic systems combine capitalism with a whole host of other ways of organizing the production and distribution of goods and services: directly by states; within the intimate relations of families to meet the needs of its members; through community-based networks and organizations in what is often called the social and solidarity economy; by cooperatives owned and governed democratically by their members; though nonprofit market-oriented organizations; through peer-to-peer networks engaged collaborative production processes; and many other possibilities.
 Some of these ways of organizing economic activities can be thought of as hybrids, combining capitalist and noncapitalist elements; some are entirely noncapitalist; and some are anti-capitalist.
+To return to our game metaphor, in real economic systems a variety of different games are being played simultaneously, each with their own rules and moves.
 We call such a complex economic system "capitalist" when it is the case that capitalism is dominant in determining the economic conditions of life and access to livelihood for most people.
 That dominance is immensely destructive.
 One way to challenge capitalism is to build more democratic, egalitarian, participatory economic relations in the spaces and cracks within this complex system where this is possible.
-The idea of eroding capitalism imagines that these alternatives have the potential, in the long run, of becoming sufficiently prominent in the lives of individuals and communities that capitalism is displaced from this dominant role in the system as a whole.
+The idea of eroding capitalism imagines that these alternatives have the potential, in the long run, of becoming sufficiently prominent in the lives of individuals and communities that capitalism could eventually be displaced from this dominant role in the system as a whole.

 A loose analogy with an ecosystem in nature might help clarify this idea.
 Think of a lake.
 A lake consists of water in a landscape, with particular kinds of soil, terrain, water sources and climate.
 An array of fish and other creatures live in its water and various kinds of plants grow in and around it.
 Collectively, all of these elements constitute the natural ecosystem of the lake.
-(This is a "system" in that everything affects everything else within it, but it is not like the system of a single organism in which all of the parts are functionally connected in a coherent, tightly integrated whole.
-Social systems, in general, are better thought of as ecosystems of loosely connected interacting parts rather than as organisms in which all of the parts serve a function.)
+This is a "system" in that everything affects everything else within it, but it is not like the system of a single organism in which all of the parts are functionally connected in a coherent, tightly integrated whole.
+Social systems, in general, are better thought of as ecosystems of loosely connected interacting parts rather than as organisms in which all of the parts serve a function.
 In such an ecosystem it is possible to introduce an alien species of fish not "naturally" found in the lake.
 Some alien species will instantly get gobbled up.
 Others may survive in some small niche in the lake, but not change much about daily life in the ecosystem.
 But occasionally an alien species may thrive and eventually displace the dominant species.
 The strategic vision of eroding capitalism imagines introducing the most vigorous varieties of emancipatory species of noncapitalist economic activity into the ecosystem of capitalism, nurturing their development by protecting their niches, and figuring out ways of expanding their habitats.
 The ultimate hope is that eventually these alien species can spill out of their narrow niches and transform the character of the ecosystem as a whole.